 9. Your head isn’t in the game

-There’s a funny thing that happens during our 9-week Happy Body Formula program.
+There’s a funny thing that happens during my paleo reset programs.
 Most people start off with an initial goal to shed weight.
 Maybe it’s just a few kilos, maybe it’s a few stone.
 Regardless, it’s a wildly popular goal.
 That’s not the funny part, though.

 Many people’s minds change when they realise living a healthy life goes beyond the ‘diet mentality.’
 They shift into more permanent thinking as eating a real food diet becomes less restrictive, more enjoyable, and more second-nature.
 Weight loss is often a nice side effect when this happens.
 On the other hand, some people are prone to getting stuck and not seeing results because they’re still under the impression that the paleo diet is a “quick fix.”
 When we look at the bigger picture, we see bigger results and our bodies follow our thinking.
 Remember the power of positive thinking.